PrateekTh/PrateekTh/README.md

   - 3D Design
   - Web Development
   - Game Development
-- 🌱 I’m currently working on artificial intelligence in Gaming
+- 🌱 I’m currently working on artificial intelligence in
 - 💞️ I’m looking to collaborate on anything fun!
 - 📫 Currently pursuing my Bachelors in Computer Science and Engineering